LABORATORY OF PROTEIN METABOLISM

 The cooperation of E3 ligases (i.e., essential components of the ubiquitin-proteasome system that recognize damaged and unwanted proteins) can lead to the formation of alternative ubiquitination structures that aid in directing substrate specificity.
 CHIP and its worm ortholog CHN-1 are E3 ubiquitin ligases that link the chaperone system with the UPS.
 CHN-1 can cooperate with UFD-2, another E3 ligase, to accelerate ubiquitin chain formation; however, the basis for the high processivity of this E3 set has remained obscure.

 We study the molecular mechanism and function of the CHN-1–UFD-2 complex in C. elegans.
 Our data show that UFD-2 binding promotes cooperation between CHN-1 and ubiquitin-conjugating E2 enzymes by stabilizing the CHN-1 U-box dimer.
 However, the HSP70/HSP-1 chaperone outcompetes UFD-2 for CHN-1 binding, thereby promoting a shift to the autoinhibited CHN-1 state by acting on a conserved residue in its U-box domain.
 The interaction with UFD-2 enables CHN-1 to efficiently ubiquitination and regulate S-adenosylhomocysteinase, a key enzyme in the S-adenosylmethionine regeneration cycle, which is essential for S-adenosylmethionine-dependent methylation.
 Our results define the molecular mechanism that underlies the synergistic cooperation of CHN-1 and UFD-2 in substrate ubiquitination.
-We currently investigate new substrates of the CHN-1-UFD-2 complex that are involved in lipid metabolism.
+We currently investigate the physiological role of CHN-1-UFD-2 tandem in disease and aging.

 Scheme of a lysine desert protein